 Not only everyday fixes, like changing a burned out light bulb or faulty fuse aren't scary moments anymore - you might also be able to cope with more complex problems with your computer etc. That doesn't only save you money, but also works great as a pick-up line...

-9. New stuff gets out all the time - it never gets boring
+9. New stuff gets out all the time - it's never boring

 10. Only a few simple rules to follow

-- If things don't work, read a manual.
+- If things don't work, read the manual.